HairyPotato69/academic-public/content/Notes/OOP/Introduction to OOP.md

 	}
 }
 ```
-The main function is the **at least one class**.
-Every class is declared with `public/private/protected class <name>` with the `<name>` as the name of the file.
+The main function is the "at least one" class.
+Every class is declared with `public/private/protecte<access modifier> class <name>` with the `<name>` as the name of the file.

-*Can I make the `main` class or  the `main` function private?*
-You can, but why?.
-The `main` function is public so that the OS or the runtime environment can access it to start the program.
-If these are made `private`, the program will not have a clear entry point, leading to runtime errors or the program simply not running at all.
+*Can I make the `main` class or  the `main` function private?*<br>You can, but why?
+The `main` function is `public` so that the OS or the runtime environment can access it to start the program.
+If these are made `private`, the program will not have a clear entry point, leading to runtime errors or the program not starting at all.

-*I still want to do procedural programming!
-How do I achieve that?*
-You can *sort-of* achieve that with `static` keyword.
+*Is it possible to still execute procedural programming in Java?*<br>You can *sort-of* achieve that with the `static` keyword.

-When you use `static` in Java, it can mean 3 things:
+When you use the `static` keyword in Java, it can mean 3 things:
 1. The variable belongs to the class instead of an object
-	- A circle class with static variable `color` will have every object instantiated from it share the same colour.
+	- A `Circle` class with `static` variable `color` will have every object instantiated from that class share the same `colour`.
+		- If the `color` in one object is changed, it changes for all objects, because they all refer to the same variable.
-1. The method can be called without instantiating an object.
+2. When the `static` keyword is applied on a method, the method can be called without instantiating an object.
 	- `<ClassName>.method()`
-2. Static method can only access static variables and other `static` methods.
+	1. Static method can only access `static` variables and other `static` methods.
-	- This is important to keep in mind

-*Why does the `main` method require so many parameters?*
+*Why does the `main` method look the way it does?*
 1. `public`
 	- This is an access modifier.
-		- Public means anyone (`globally`) can access it
+		- `public` means anyone (`globally`) can access it
-	- Making this public ensures that `JVM` can run the program.
+	- Making this `public` ensures that `JVM` can run the program.
-3. static
+3. `static`
 	- This is so that `JVM` can access the `main` method without creating an object.
-4. void
+4. `void`
 	- No value is returned from the `main` method.
-	- When the `main` function terminates, the programme terminates so, there's no point in returning anything.
+	- When the `main` function terminates, the program terminates so, there's no point in returning anything.
-6. main
+6. `main`
-	- It's a name that `JVM` looks for as the starting point of a programme.
+	- It's a name that `JVM` looks for as the starting point of a program.
 7. String\\\[\] args
 	- It is an array of type String named args (arguments).